rahulJalan23/A-star-Pathfinding-Visualiser/README.md

 # Controls

-StartNode - Orange , EndNode - Torquoise
+StartNode - Orange , EndNode - Torquoise.

 First Left-Click selects the starting point.
 Next Left-Click selects the ending point (if starting point is still selected).
 After that Left-Click to generate barriers.